albatrosravageur/State-Estimator-for-Soft-Arm-SESA/ros_packages/sesa_firmware/README.md

 # About
-This package compiles Arduino and loads it to an Arduino Mega 2560.
+This package compiles the Arduino code using the Aruidno IDE kernel and loads it to an Arduino Mega 2560.
 The package use the generate_arduino_firmware() function from the rosserial_arduino package.
 A tutorial can be found here: http://wiki.ros.org/rosserial_arduino/Tutorials/CMake

 Some constants are based on my custom electronic schematics.
 Please check the electronics shematics below to use correctly the code.